srerickson/iterative_learning/README.md

 ## Configuration

-Experiments configuration files are stored in the `experiments` folder.
+Experiment configuration files are stored in the `experiments/` folder.
 Several examples are provided.

-To create a new experiment, copy one the provided examples, and edit the file as needed.
+To create a new experiment, copy one the provided examples and edit as needed.
 ```
 $ cp experiments/example_basic.yml experiments/your_new_experiment.yml
 ```